twpayne/chezmoi/docs/CONTRIBUTING.md

   [`golangci-lint`](https://github.com/golangci/golangci-lint).
 You can ensure this by running `make lint`.

-* The commit messages match chezmoi's convention, specifically that they being with a capitalized verb in the imperative and give a short description of what the commit does.
+* The commit messages match chezmoi's convention, specifically that they begin with a capitalized verb in the imperative and give a short description of what the commit does.
 Detailed information or justification can be optionally included in the body of the commit message.